inkanfung/LoanCalculator/KanOnerioSolution/README.md

         HOLIDAYS.put(LocalDate.of(2023, 12, 25), "Christmas Day");
         HOLIDAYS.put(LocalDate.of(2023, 12, 26), "Boxing Day");
     }
     public static boolean isHoliday(LocalDate date) {
         return HOLIDAYS.containsKey(date);
     }
     public static String getHolidayName(LocalDate date) {
         return HOLIDAYS.get(date);
     }
 }

-getHolidayName method returns the name of a holiday given its date, by looking up the corresponding value in the HOLIDAYS map.

 2. Deep Dive and found a more relevant solution called - NavigableMap is a SortedMap with additional functionality to navigate through the keys or entries.

 The keys in this case are dates, and the values are the base interest rates.
 A TreeMap is a popular implementation of the NavigableMap interface.
 It stores key-value pairs in a balanced binary search tree, allowing you to perform most operations in logarithmic time.

 NavigableMap<LocalDate, BigDecimal> baseInterestRates = new TreeMap<>();
 baseInterestRates.put(LocalDate.of(2020, 1, 1), BigDecimal.valueOf(2.5));